Equivalent Dichotomies for Triangle Detection in Subgraph, Induced, and Colored H-Free Graphs: Acknowledgments

 The standard approach for proving self-reductions to the unique variant of Triangle Detection (and related problems like $k$-Clique Detection) relies on the input being color-coded.
 Standard color coding for Triangle Detection (e.g.,~\cite{alon1995color}) is usually done either by having $3$ independent copies of $V(G)$ and $3$ copies of $E(G)$ appearing between them, or by randomly partitioning the vertices into three buckets and deleting edges within each bucket.
 However, such transformations do not necessarily preserve the induced $H$-freeness property of the graph.
 We provide an alternative color-coding approach that preserves the $H$-freeness property.
 Specifically, we show a self-reduction from Triangle Detection in induced $H$-free graphs, to Triangle Detection in \emph{$3$-colored} induced $H$-free graphs:

-\begin{restatable}[Color-coding induced $H$-free graphs]{theorem}{colorcoding} There is a deterministic algorithm that reduces Triangle Detection to $3$-colored Triangle Detection, running in $\Order(n^{2.5})$ time.
+\begin{restatable}[\texorpdfstring{Color-coding induced $H$-free graphs}{Color-coding induced H-free graphs}]{theorem}{colorcoding} There is a deterministic algorithm that reduces Triangle Detection to $3$-colored Triangle Detection, running in $\Order(n^{2.5})$ time.
 It either finds a triangle in $G$, or outputs $\Order(n^{3/2})$ instances, where each instance is a $3$-colored induced subgraph of $G$ on $\Order(\sqrt{n})$ vertices.
 Every triangle in $G$ is present in exactly one instance. \end{restatable}

 Note that, unlike standard color-coding, the output of this algorithm consists of \emph{induced} subgraphs of $G$ (i.e., no edge deletions).
 Hence, if $G$ is induced $H$-free, then every instance in the output is induced $H$-free.
 Having this tool in hand, we can then apply a self-reduction to Unique Triangle Detection, such that every output instance is free from the augmented pattern of $H$.